yellowdog/python-examples-templates/agent-installer/windows/README.md

 %-5level[%40logger{40}]%message[%class{0}:%method\\(\\):%line]%n"
 ```

-Note that this will set up flexible but liberal Task Types that can execute arbitrary commands as the local system user.
-For production use, more specific, custom Task Types are recommended.
+Note that this will set up flexible but liberal Task Types that can execute arbitrary commands on the instance.
+For production use, specific custom Task Type scripts are recommended.

 ## (4) Create a Custom Image

 The instance is now ready for creation of a custom image for use with YellowDog.
+Make a note of the ID of the custom image that is created, for use below.

 ## (5) Register the Image within a YellowDog Windows Image Family